sparktsang/wangfuk/EVIDENCE.md

 **1. The Fatal irony:**
 *   **What was paid for:** 316 Stainless Steel, sealed, fire-rated windows designed to prevent smoke ingress.
 *   **What was installed:** Wooden boards with holes, which are flammable and allow smoke to freely enter the staircase.
 *   **The Consequence:** During the fire, these holes allowed thick smoke to penetrate the staircase—the only escape route—turning it into a chimney.
-The staircase was reportedly "filled with thick smoke", directly contributing to the high casualty count in **Wang Tai Court** (82 deaths), which was not even the fire's origin.
+The staircase was reportedly "filled with thick smoke", directly contributing to the high casualty count in **Wang Tai House** (82 deaths), which was not even the fire's origin.

 **2. The Regulatory Violation:**
 This practice flagrantly violates the **Code of Practice for Fire Safety in Buildings 2011**, Section C9.7, which mandates that staircase openings must be protected by fixed windows with fire resistance ratings equal to the staircase walls.
 *   *Expert Opinion:* Engineer Lau Tak-on (劉德安) called it "completely unacceptable", noting that even temporary openings require fire-resistant sealing (e.g., gypsum board, fire wool), not just "a piece of wood with a hole."

 **3. The Missing Upgrade:**
 Minutes from Nov 15, 2024 record an additional HK$297,600 spent to upgrade frames to "316 Stainless Steel."
-Yet, on-site inspection at Wang Tai Court revealed that on floors 5, 10, 15, 20, and 25, **no such frames were visible**—only the deadly wooden boards or gaping holes remained.
+Yet, on-site inspection at Wang Tai House revealed that on floors 5, 10, 15, 20, and 25, **no such frames were visible**—only the deadly wooden boards or gaping holes remained.

 **📜 Original Record:**